singh-jp-7/Javascript-and-web-/README.md

 # Javascript and web
-Includes all my programmes for web development basic and higher.
+Includes all my programmes for web development, basic and higher.